osteele/Arduino_SerialRecord/README.md

 ## Examples

-Once you install the library, these examples are available in the *File > Examples > SerialRecord* submenu.
-You can also review them [on GitHub](https://github.com/osteele/Arduino_SerialRecord/tree/main/examples).
+Once this library has been installed, the following examples are available in the *File > Examples > SerialRecord* submenu.
+You can also [view the examples n GitHub](https://github.com/osteele/Arduino_SerialRecord/tree/main/examples).

-Due to a bug in the Arduino IDE 2.0.0 as of October 2022, library examples may not appear in the AExamples menu the first time you select the File > Examples menu item.
-If the only examples listed are the "Built-in examples", simply release the mouse button and then select the File > Examples menu item again, in order to see library examples as well.

 ![](docs/arduino-examples.png)

+> Note: Due to a bug in the Arduino IDE 2.0.0 as of October 2022, library examples may not appear in the Examples menu, the first time you select the *File &gt; Examples* menu item.
+If the only examples listed are the "Built-in examples", simply release the mouse button and then select the *File &gt;
+Examples* menu item a second time, in order to see library examples as well.

 ### SendSingleValue

 This sketch repeatedly sends a record that contains a single value.

-The sketch pairs well with the ReceiveSingleValue example from the [Processing SerialRecord] library.
+The sketch pairs well with the ReceiveSingleValue example from the [SerialRecord library for Processing].

 You can also use the Serial Monitor to inspect the values that the sketch sends to the serial port.

-This sketch is no different from calling `Serial.println(value)`.
+This sketch has the same effect as calling `Serial.println(value)`.
+Its advantage is that it is simple to modify it to log a second value, in a format that the receiving program can reliably distinguish the first from the second value.
+(The SendMultipleValues example demonstrates this.)

 Things to try: